It's official. On March 31, 2021, New York Gov. Andrew Cuomo signed the Marijuana Revenue and Taxation Act (MRTA) into law.

 In October 2020, Cuomo said cannabis legalization in New York would need to happen soon because the state is running out of money.

-Cuomo is also now proposing an Office of Cannabis Management, which would oversee adult-use cannabis as well as the existing medical cannabis program in New York.
+Part of New York’s plan is to set up an Office of Cannabis Management, which would oversee adult-use cannabis as well as the existing medical cannabis program in New York.

 And of course, there’s also the fact that public support for cannabis legalization continues to rise, now at an all-time high of 68 percent, according to the latest Gallup poll.

-“It is long past time for New York State to catch up with our neighbors and legalize, tax, and regulate adult-use marijuana,” Krueger told Marijuana Moment.
+“It is long past time for New York State to catch up with our neighbors and legalize, tax, and regulate adult-use marijuana,” Krueger told Marijuana Moment earlier in 2021.

 “To my mind the most compelling reason for doing so has always been to end the unnecessary and destructive impact of the so-called ‘War on Drugs’ on communities of color.”